almotasim90/DPI/send_alerts_to_eduVPN_portal.md

 By matching the `timesatmp` with `connected_at` and `disconnected_at` time, we will make sure that alerts generated that time belongs to that user.
 So with this query yo can get all the needed data to be inserted into `user_messages` table.

+### Extract other values

+You can extract any value from the `eve.json` file.
+For example `severity` alert number might be useful.
+So, by looking into the event from `eve.json` or EveBox SQLite database, You can see that `severity` value is placed inside an alert array, in order to extract the value we could use the following query for example: \

+	$  select json_extract(source, '$.event_type'), json_extract(source, '$.alert.signature'), json_extract(source, '$.timestamp'), json_extract(source, '$.alert.severity') from events where json_extract(source, '$.alert') LIKE '% %';

+This command will show the all the alert along with severity number, that can be used later to indicate the priority of the alert.

 ## Insert Alerts into USER_MESSAGES table